Skip to main content

 What Makes a Wellness Program Voluntary?

 The concept of “voluntary” is the fulcrum upon which the entire regulatory structure rests.
-For a to comply with the law, your participation cannot be mandatory.
+For a wellness program to comply with the law, your participation cannot be mandatory.
 An employer cannot require you to participate, nor can they deny you health coverage or take any adverse employment action if you choose not to.

 This means the program should provide follow-up information or advice based on the results of any screening, connecting you with resources to help you understand and act upon your health data.